thewca/wca-regulations/wca-regulations.md

 - 9l) Each round must be completed before any following round of the same event starts.
 - 9m) Events must have at most four rounds.
     - 9m1) Rounds with 99 or fewer competitors must have at most two subsequent rounds.
-    - 9m2) Rounds with 15 or fewer competitors must have at most one subsequent rounds.
+    - 9m2) Rounds with 15 or fewer competitors must have at most one subsequent round.
     - 9m3) Rounds with 7 or fewer competitors must not have subsequent rounds.
 - 9o) Combined rounds count as one round when counting the number of rounds per event.
 - 9p) If an event has multiple rounds, then: